 Concrete block insulation is another method.
 The concrete blocks are fabricated from polyurethane or polystyrene.
 Their hollows are filled with foam or perlite pellets.
 Concrete block insulation is a good choice for new constructions, as it requires a lot of work by the mason.
 Its disadvantage is that it is less effective than the other methods.

 Basements can also be insulated with foam boards.
 They are very helpful in decreasing heat flow.
-The foam boards are fire-resistant.
+Foam boards are also fire-resistant.
 If they ignite, they emit noxious gases; therefore, they must be covered with a fire barrier whenever they are used.

 When a basement ceiling or its walls have been effectively insulated, the advantages can certainly add up.
 Insulated basements can mean more heat inside the home while cold air is kept outside.
 It can also mean healthier air quality which is untainted by mold or mildew.
-Finally, it means a lower heating bill.
+It also means a lower heating bill.